 Bethnal Green town hall now a luxury hotel and apartments.

 Fig.40.
 Bethnal Green Town Hall

 This is the most beautiful extraordinary municipal building, we’ll go inside.
 It was extended in the 1940s and the foundation stone was laid 1909.
 OK so still they might have taken a long time to finish it, but it’s just stunning.
 It fell into disrepair for a long time and it was used for filming because its interiors are so amazing, so a lot of Hollywood films were shot in there.
 And then this developer came in with a proposal to rescue it and it’s a hotel, yes.

 Fig.41.
 Hotel Bar and Restaurant

 The restaurant is called the Typing Room and the Peg and Patriot is the bar and then the hotel entrance is around the corner.
 So part of their planning permission was to commission artwork from local artists, so walkwalkwalk have a series of text pieces in here.
 I’ll just show you one or two because they’re all around the hotel but I mean even if we just go into the foyer it’s stunning.

 It’s absolutely huge, isn’t it?
 It seems to be doing very well.
 I mean it’s crazy exclusive.

 This is the Blind Beggar of Bethnal Green on the entrance here, it’s a very odd story It’s about a beggar who manages to amass an extraordinary wealth from his begging and has a very beautiful daughter who he then manages to secure a successful marriage for.

-At reception there was no problem in us having a look around.
+At the reception, there was no problem in us having a look around.

-Hello hi, I’m one of the artists who has an installation here and I’ve just brought my colleague to see it, is that OK?
+Hello hi, I’m one of the artists who has an installation here and I’ve just bought my colleague to see it, is that OK?